goldenson/maximeorefice/_posts/2020-03-18-application-performance.md

 > [Understanding Ruby Threads](https://thoughtbot.com/blog/untangling-ruby-threads)

-Puma with ~5 threads and ~25% IO will inreases offered traffic per process by 1.3x.
+Puma with ~5 threads and ~25% IO will increase offered traffic per process by 1.3x.

 CPU LOAD = The number of active CPU tasks = Carried Traffic for CPUs = AVG in system